The Rose Playhouse

 The first aim of The Rose Theatre Trust is to complete the excavation of the remaining one third of the site that is still waiting to be explored, and then ensure the preservation of all the archaeological remains.

 Once that is done, The Rose will then be surrounded by an exhibition, performance space and learning centre called The Rose Revealed.
-It will celebrate the dramatic creativity of Britain’s first great Elizabethan age, allowing visitors to be immersed in its history on the actual site of the original Rose stage, the birthplace of Shakespeare’s genius.
+It will celebrate the dramatic creativity of Britain’s first great Elizabethan age, allowing visitors to be immersed in its history on the actual site of the original Rose stage, the cradle of Shakespeare’s genius.

 The Rose Revealed is not just ‘A most rare vision’ (A Midsummer Night’s Dream, Act 4 Sc.
 1), but a vital mission.